 - 12. This Court has subject matter jurisdiction over this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
 The amount in controversy exceeds \$5 million, exclusive of interest and costs, there are more than 100 members in the proposed class, and at least one member of the class is a citizen of a state different from Defendant. - 13.
-This Court has personal jurisdiction over Defendant because it is headquartered in this District and does substantial business in California. - 14.
-Venue is proper in this Court because Defendant's principal office is in rise to Plaintiff's claims occurred in this District.
+This Court has personal jurisdiction over Defendant because it is headquartered in this District and does substantial business in California.

+14. Venue is proper in this Court because Defendant's principal office is in this District, and because a substantial part of the events, acts, and omissions giving rise to Plaintiff's claims occurred in this District.